CygnusX123/Mod-1_5-Level-Directory/readme.md

 Readme.md

-This directory "Mod-1_5-Level-Directory" contains a directory named whoIam and a file named "readme.md"
+Description:

-The path to the current directory is: users/student/Mod-1_5-Level-Directory
+This directory is called "Mod-1_5-Level-Directory"

-The path to the previous directory is: users/student
+It contains 5 directories with it and a file called Readme.md The path to current directory: users/student/Mod-1_5-Level-Directory/Who_Am_I/Something_I_Know/Where_Im_Going/ What_Is_Important_To_Me/What_Is_Possible